djradon/public-notes/blogs.carpe-noctem.2024-09-26-introducing-carpe-noctem.md

 Eight quick years ago I was blessed to get in on the ground floor of a four-player, geographically-distributed Dungeons & Dragons campaign.

-Even if you've never tried it, you probably know that classic "pen and paper" D&D involves folks role-playing characters in a fantasy setting, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.
+Even if you've never tried it, you probably know that classic "[[pen and paper|t.roleplaying.pen-and-paper]]" roleplaying involves folks "inhabit" characters in a fantasy setting, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.

 Our campaign uses a [[virtual tabletop|t.roleplaying.virtual-tabletop]] called [[prdct.roll20]], was set in the [[t.rec.dungeons-and-dragons.forgotten-realms]], and was based on a well-known adventure module called [[superwork.dungeons-and-dragons.storm-kings-thunder]].